 During my childhood, I was alarmed a few times when we came home to tearful messages on our answering machine from a client whose spouse had died.
 At first, I worried that my dad’s clients were dying off and there would soon be none left.
 But over the years, I noticed that he was often the first person they called when tragedy struck.

 The role advisors play in client lives is much more than financial.
-People always list doctors, lawyers, and accountants in the same category as financial advisors in terms of the role they play in clients’ lives.
+People typically list doctors, lawyers, and accountants in the same category as financial advisors in terms of the role they play in clients’ lives.
 But could you imagine calling your doctor or lawyer to lean on during a divorce or death?
 Client meetings can feel like therapy sessions at times.
-Some advisors I know are trained in crisis counseling.
+Some advisors I know are even trained in crisis counseling.

 The advisors I know go above and beyond to provide support to their clients.
-Last week, I was on the phone with an advisor I work with who was driving home 100 miles after helping an elderly client move into a retirement home.
+Last week, I was on the phone with an advisor I work with who was driving 100 miles home after helping an elderly client move into a retirement home.
 Another advisor was running late to lunch because he had been helping his client shop for a new car.
-My dad is always accompanying his elderly clients to make big decisions or move furniture.
+My dad is always accompanying his elderly clients to make big decisions or just move furniture.
 To have a trusted person to call during times of need is a meaningful and important benefit.

 If you are an advisor, I want to thank you for all that you do to serve your clients and your community.
 I am happy to support you in providing valuable and significant work.
 While you work hard and shoulder tremendous responsibility, the skeptics question your integrity and compliance never cuts you a break.
 It may not be easy, but the work you do sure is important.
-Thanks to all of the hard working independent advisors out there!
+Thanks to all of the hardworking independent advisors out there!

-Claire Akin runs Indigo Marketing Agency a full-service marketing firm serving financial advisors.
+Claire Akin runs Indigo Marketing Agency, a full-service marketing firm serving financial advisors.
 Claire is a former Investment Advisor Representative who holds her MBA in Marketing from the Rady School of Management at UC San Diego as well as a BA in Economics from UC Davis.
 It’s her goal to help advisors leverage technology to grow their businesses.